US secretary of state Rex Tillerson has been fired

 Rumors abounded for months that Tillerson might resign.
 In December, he described a reporter’s question about stepping down as “ridiculous.”

+Trump described Tillerson has having a “different mindset,” as he boarded a plane for California.
+“Rex and I have been talking about this for a long time.
+We got along, actually, quite well but we disagreed on things.
+When you look at the Iran deal; I think it’s terrible, I guess he thought it was OK.
+I wanted to either break it or do something and he felt a little bit differently,” he said.

-In a statement from the White House, Trump praised Pompeo, and thanked Tillerson as an afterthought:
+In the White House’s official statement, Trump praised Pompeo, and thanked Tillerson as an afterthought:

 I am proud to nominate the Director of the Central Intelligence Agency, Mike Pompeo, to be our new Secretary of State.
 Mike graduated first in his class at West Point, served with distinction in the U.S. army, and graduated with Honors from Harvard Law School.
 He went on to serve in the U.S. House of Representatives with a proven record of working across the aisle.